dallae/nepali-adblock-list/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions are always welcome from the community!
 To contribute:

 1. Fork the repository.
 2. Create a new branch with your feature or fix: `git checkout -b feature-branch-name`